pjakiela/ECON523/exercises/R6-TOT.md

 ```

 We are going to make use of the variables `treatment`, `spandana_1`, and `bizprofit_1`.
 Before you begin,
-add a line to your do file that drops any observations with one of these variables missing.
+add a line to your code that drops any observations with one of these variables missing.

 Hint:  the code
 ```